Korey Lee Preview, Player Props: White Sox vs. Tigers

-On Saturday, Korey Lee (coming off going 0-for-2) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 7:10 PM ET.
+After going 0-for-1 in his last game, Korey Lee and the Chicago White Sox take on the Detroit Tigers (who will start Tarik Skubal) at 2:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-2) against the Tigers.
+He had a hitless showing in his previous game (0-for-1) against the Tigers.

 Korey Lee Game Info & Props vs. the Tigers